RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-23-Quicksort.md

 5. If \\(A[j]\\) is less than the pivot value, swap it with \\(A[i]\\) and increment \\(i\\) by 1.
 This step moves smaller elements to the front of the array.
 6. When the for loop finishes, swap \\(A[i]\\) with \\(A[high \ index]\\).
 This step puts the pivot value in the right spot in the array.
+All elements greater than the pivot value are not after it in the array.
 7. \\(i\\) now marks the index location of the pivot value.
 Return \\(i\\).

 ## Quicksort Function Steps